vikejs/vike/README.md

 function addContextProps() {
   const docHtml = {
-    // This title and description will overwrite the defaults
+    // This title and description will override the defaults
     title: 'About SpaceX',
     description: 'Our mission is to explore the galaxy.'
   }